 It’s a game that will require excellent use of the senses.
 You have to blindfold all game participants and ask them to predict the different baby foods you have prepared by just using their sense of smell, touch, and lastly, by tasting them.
 The person with the most correct answers wins.

 Prepare several dirty diapers by melting chocolate bars unto them with the help of the microwave.
 Use different types or brands of chocolate and let the guests identify what kind of chocolate bar is used for each by smelling, touching, and tasting the sweet diaper dirt.
-It could be a “yucky” seen to watch but certainly be very fun.
+It could be a “yucky” seen to watch but certainly a fun and exciting baby shower game to try!

 This is not a fun game but certainly a meaningful and inspiring activity.
 Distribute the customized blank cards and ask the guest to write down their wishes for the baby.